Uzarel/Uzarel/README.md

 <ul>
   <li><strong>Python</strong>: Every day I read and write in Python.
 I adore the language and the things the community has created using it.</li>
   <li><strong>PyTorch</strong>: I really enjoy using PyTorch for its easy of use to deliver my Deep Learning solutions.</li>
+  <li><strong>Docker</strong>: I leverage Docker to containerize my applications, ensuring seamless deployment across various environments.</li>
 </ul>

 ## Hobbies

 <ul>
   <li>🎲 <strong>Games</strong>: I usually play tabletop games with friends, including role-playing games.
 I also like playing old-fashioned videogames.</li>
-  <li>🎼 <strong>Music</strong>: I have been playing classical guitar for more than 10 years, and I'm currently part of a small band.
+  <li>🎼 <strong>Music</strong>: I have been playing classical guitar for more than 10 years, and I'm currently part of a small band.</li>
+  <li>🏋 <strong>Gym</strong>: I maintain an active lifestyle with regular gym workouts and occasional outdoor activities like hiking.</li>
 </ul>